bostonaholic/til/curl/data-or-form.md

 ## `--data` or `-d`

-:bulb: Issues a `POST` request automatically as `Content-Type: application/x-www-form-urlencoded`.
+💡 Issues a `POST` request automatically as `Content-Type: application/x-www-form-urlencoded`.
 The same as submitting an HTML form in a browser.

 ```plaintext
 Example: